Module 5 of 21 · Foundations

 IP address (Layer 3).
 A numeric address like 93.184.216.34 (IPv4) or 2606:2800:21f:cb07::1 (IPv6).
 Its job is end-to-end routing: getting the packet from your machine to the destination, across however many routers sit in between.
 Scope: end-to-end (stays the same through every router).
 Changes when: the device moves to a different network or the DHCP lease renews.

 MAC address (Layer 2).
-A 48-bit hardware address like DC:A6:32:12:34:56.
-The first three bytes (DC:A6:32) identify the manufacturer (in this case, Raspberry Pi).
+A 48-bit link-layer address like DC:A6:32:12:34:56.
+The first three bytes often identify the organisation that registered the address block, but modern clients can use locally administered randomised addresses for privacy.
 Its job is local delivery: getting the frame from one device to the next device on the same network segment.
 Scope: local segment only.
 Changes at: every router hop (as you learned in Module 2).

 Port number (Layer 4).
 A 16-bit number from 0 to 65,535.
 Its job is multiplexing: allowing one device to run many services at the same IP address.
 Your laptop might have connections to port 443 (HTTPS), port 22 (SSH), and port 53 (DNS) all running simultaneously.
 Scope: per-host.

 The diagram below shows where each identifier lives in the request path.
-Notice that DNS resolves first (hostname to IP), then ARP resolves on the local segment (IP to MAC), then TCP connects (IP:port pair creates a socket).
+Notice that DNS resolves first (hostname to IP), then ARP for IPv4 or Neighbor Discovery for IPv6 resolves the next-hop link address on the local segment, then TCP connects (IP:port pair creates a socket).

 5.2 How DNS resolution works